First 12 things to do with your new Samsung Galaxy Z Fold 3

 In the top right corner, tap the rectangular icon.

 It's really that simple.
-Now when you turn the phone around, you'll be using the main rear camera while being able to see a preview of the image on the Cover Screen.
+Now when you turn the phone around, you'll be using the primary rear camera while being able to see a preview of the image on the Cover Screen.
 Unfortunately, you won't find a shutter button, so you'll need to use either the Volume Up or Volume Down button to snap the picture.

 11. Fix broken notifications

 For as great as One UI has become, it's still too aggressive when it comes to RAM management.
 This can cause some of the most useful apps (i.e., Gmail or messaging apps) to be put to sleep.
-The problem with doing so means that you may not get your messages or notifications in a timely manner.
+The problem with doing so means that you may not get your messages or notifications promptly.

-In order to fix this, we'll need to dive into the battery settings:
+To fix this, we'll need to dive into the battery settings:

 - Open the Settings app.